In 2017, Ginger launched Unstoppable Cultures, a brand designed to help organizations create and sustain cultures of

-Upon retirement, Southwest CEO Gary Kelly said “Ginger has made countless contributions to Southwest.
+Upon her retirement, Southwest CEO Gary Kelly said “Ginger has made countless contributions to Southwest.
 She has been an invaluable business partner, advisor, and mentor.
 She brings constant, positive energy and enthusiasm to all those around her, and that is infectious.
 She has built superb teams that we are very proud of, and that I know will continue her special brand of excellence."

-Ginger currently serves as a Trustee on two global boards—Ronald McDonald House Charities and the Arthur Page Society.
-In Dallas, she serves on the board of The Trinity Park Conservancy, was recently President of the Trinity Commons Foundation, and is an advisory board member for the City of Dallas’ Center for Performance Excellence.
-Ginger previously served on advisory boards of Novartis in Basel, Switzerland; Business Civic Leadership Center, an affiliate of the U.S. Chamber of Commerce; Big Brothers and Sisters of Metropolitan Dallas; Southwest Cares; and the Council of Public Relations Firms.
+Ginger currently serves as a Trustee on the global board of Ronald McDonald House Charities.
+In Dallas, she serves on the board of The Trinity Park Conservancy and was recently President of the Trinity Commons Foundation.
+Ginger previously served on advisory boards of Novartis in Basel, Switzerland; The Page Society; Business Civic Leadership Center, an affiliate of the U.S. Chamber of Commerce; Big Brothers and Sisters of Metropolitan Dallas; Southwest Cares; and the Council of Public Relations Firms.

 Before beginning her career at Southwest Airlines in 1990, Ginger held a variety of marketing and public relations positions at Maxus Energy Corporation, Diamond Shamrock Corporation, and Life Insurance Company of the Southwest.